Superconductivity in Correlated Multi-Orbital Systems with Spin-Orbit Coupling: Coexistence of Even- and Odd-Frequency Pairing and the Case of Strontium Ruthenate: Leading and subleading eigenvectors

-From our results, it seems that the only state with even-$\omega$ intra-orbital components that has a large enough eigenvalue to be considered a leading eigenvector for SRO is the B$_{1g}^+$ state.
-Our calculations suggest that the other dominant states have odd-$\omega$ intra-orbital components, making this kind of state an important case that should be further studied.
+From our results, it seems that the only state with even-frequency intra-orbital components that has a large enough eigenvalue to be considered a leading eigenvector for SRO is the B$_{1g}^+$ state.
+Our calculations suggest that the other dominant states have odd-frequency intra-orbital components, making this kind of state an important case that should be further studied.